kelleman/Niyo-Group-Task-Manager/README.md

 => controllers:
+- authController.js: Contains logic for registration and login.
 - taskControllers.js: Contains logics for handling create task,retrieving all tasks, retrieving a single task by Id, updating task and delete tasks.
-- authController.js: Contains logic for registration and login

 => routes:
+- authRoutes.js: Defines API endpoints for authentication and maps them to their corresponding controller functions.
 - taskRoutes.js: Defines API endpoints related to task management and maps them to corresponding controller functions.
-- authRoutes.js: Defines API endpoints for authentication and maps them to their corresponding controller functions

 => models:
+- userModel.js: Defines the Mongoose schema for users, including attributes like fullname, email and password.
 - taskModel.js: Defines the Mongoose schema for tasks, including attributes like user, title, description, completed and createdAt.
-- userModel.js: Defines the Mongoose schema for users, including attributes like fullname, email and password

 => config:
 db.js: Configuration file for database connection

 => middlewares:
 - authMiddleware.js: the middleware performs authorization checks based on user roles or permissions before allowing access to specific routes.

 => utils
 - socket.utils.js: This function enables real-time notifications about newly created tasks to all users.